“Kindness Matters” was the theme for 2020 Mental Health Awareness week.

 We all have our own definition of kindness, and I think we’d all agree, kindness matters.

-As we are specialists in organisation behaviour and development we’ve been fascinated by how staff, managers and businesses have approached the recent COVID-19 Lockdown.
+At Launchpad Associates, we are specialists in organisation behaviour and development, so we’ve been fascinated by how staff, managers and businesses have approached the recent COVID-19 Lockdown.

 The range of behaviours we’ve seen range from as far as you can get from kind, caring and considerate to human kindness at it’s best.
 Tragedy, change, fear, and uncertainty certainly do bring out the best and worst in us.